valkalon/save-where-last-buffer-was/README.md

 ![with package](https://raw.githubusercontent.com/valkalon/save-where-last-buffer-was/master/_images/atom_saves_inside_the_dir_with_plugin.gif)

+# Known issues

+Saving closes all folder hierarchy in the directory tree

 # Contributions

 If you feel the package could be improved or have a question feel free to open an issue.